QR Code Size: How Small Can A QR Code Be?

 Scanning a barcode may be challenging or impossible if the code is too small, has a low resolution, or is located in an area with inadequate lighting or visibility.

 If you are to place a QR code on a billboard, you have to print it big enough so users can still scan it even from a distance.
-Scanning devices won’t detect the code if you print it too small on a huge surface.

 Other surfaces that need large QR code prints are overhead posters, electronic billboards, shop windows, and vehicles.
-We advise the size to be 19-61.3 in (48-157 cm).

-For short distances, you can opt a small to medium QR size.
+For short distances, you can opt for a small to medium QR size.
 It doesn’t have to be too big, so users won’t have to adjust the distance when scanning it.

 Surfaces for short-distance scanning include flyers, posters, cards, and packaging.
-A QR code size of 6.3 – 30 in (16-75 cm) and 6.3 – 30 in (16-75 cm) is acceptable.
+A code size of 6.3 – 30 in (16-75 cm) and 6.3 – 30 in (16-75 cm) is acceptable.

-Best practices when using QR codes
+Best practices when creating QR codes using a Free QR Code Generator

 Preserve the quiet zone